Narkhashel/README-Generator/README.md

 * Create a command-line application that accepts user input.

 * When a user is prompted for information about the application repository, a high-quality, professional README.md is generated with:
-  * The title of my project,
+  * The title of my project
   * Sections entitled:
     * Description
     * Table of Contents